anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

     - NFVi validations to be performed supplied (e.g. echo, manifest)
     - Test to ensure users are added and have correct privileges for the tenant
     - Test to ensure quota against submitted request for the respective tenant
-    - Test to ensure custom flavors against submitted request for respective tenants
+    - Test to ensure custom flavours against submitted request for respective tenants

 <br><p><strong>OPNFV Exit Criteria includes <em>D</em></strong><strong><em>emonstration of Compliance, Verification, Performance, and Validaiton, of Reference Architecture Implementation, and&nbsp;</em></strong><strong><em>Delivery of the following:</em></strong></p>
 <ol>